Almond Croissant Gooey Butter Cake With Brown Butter

 Brown Butter

-1. In a small saucepan over medium heat, melt 1/2 cup (113g) unsalted butter used for the cake batter.
+1. In a small light colored saucepan over medium heat, melt 1 cup (226g) unsalted butter used for the base layer.
 Cook, stirring occasionally, until the butter foams and the milk solids turn golden brown with a nutty aroma.
-Pour into a heatproof bowl and let cool for 10–15 minutes.(*see notes).
-You can also brown all the butters for the cake batter and the almond gooey layer. (**see notes)
+Pour into a large heatproof mixing bowl and let cool for 10–15 minutes.(*see notes).

 Almond Filling